viswanathct/kart/ReadMe.md

 * Decided to infer permissions, rather than providing structures to explicitly set them, as the later doesn't seem to be necessary.
 Even if it were, it could later be added as a plugin.

 * Decided to combine create and update as a single method, save, as no specific reason for the separation could be imagined.
 Though the method is on, the core follows REST to play well with other tools.
 This also would reflect on the available permissions.
-Instead of CRUD permissions, there only would be read / write access.
+Instead of CRUD permissions, there only would be read / write access (like a filesystem).
 Any further restriction could be imposed through code.

 * Nulls won't equal other nulls, as in SQL, so to ease declarations.

+* Decided not to have partial providers, as it would mess-up the structure by complicating the abstractions. ie: Parts of structures, implicitly combined to make a a structure is often impossible to comprehend or maintain.

 Thoughts
 --------

+* Writing native services would quicken the MVP.

 * Later, SQL expressions could be borrowed to achieve language independence.
 The choice is due to SQL being declarative, already.
 And also because of the availability of a well defined spec.